Multi-Site

 Views can be organized into site directories.

-If a requested view exists in a subdirectory with the same name as your site, it will load it instead.
+If a requested view exists in a subdirectory with the same name as your site handle, it will load it instead.
 This allows you have site-specific views without any extra configuration.

 resources/views/